mpcarr/vpx-glf/docs/shot-profile.md

 - Rotation patterns can be used to create variety in shot behavior
 - Show tokens can be used to customize shows for different states
 - State synchronization can be used to coordinate multiple shots
 - The loop feature can be used to create continuous shot patterns
+- Tokens can be used to pass dynamic values to shows, such as colors or light groups